-Objective: That building façades promote and mair ntain high levels of pedestrian interaction, amenity and safety and are compatible with the s streetscape.
-Acceptable Solution Performance Criteria A1 New buildings or alterations to an P1 New buildings or alterations to an existing existing façade must be designed to façade must be designed to be compatible with satisfy all of the following: the streetscape, having regard to: , , , (a) provide a pedestrian entrance to (a) how the main pedestrian access to the the building that is visible from the building addresses the street or other road or publicly accessible areas public places; of the site; (b) windows on the façade facing the frontage (b) if for a ground floor level façade for visual interest and passive surveillance facing a frontage: of public spaces; (i) not have less than 40% of the (c) architectural detail or public art on large total surface area consisting of expanses of blank walls on the façade windows or doorways; or facing the frontage and other public spaces

-- (ii) not reduce the surface area of windows or doorways of an existing building, if the surface area is already less than 40% - (c) if for a ground floor façade facing a frontage, must - (i) not include a single length of blank wall greater than 30% of the length of façade on that frontage; or - (ii) not increase the length of an existing blank wall, if already greater than 30% of the length of the façade on that frontage; and - (d) provide awnings over a public footpath if existing on the site or on adjoining properties.
+That building façades promote and maintain high levels of pedestrian interaction, amenit and safety and are compatible with the streetscape.
+Accep table Solution Performance Criteria A1 New buildings or alterations to an existing façade must be designed to satisfy all of the following: P1 New buildings or alterations to an existin façade must be designed to be compatible wit the streetscape, having regard to: the ovide a pedestrian entrance to e building that is visible from the ad or publicly accessible areas the site; (a) how the main pedestrian access to the building addresses the street or othe public places; (b) if 1 for a ground floor level façade cing a frontage: (b) windows on the façade facing the frontage for visual interest and passive surveilland of public spaces; (i) (ii) not have less than 40% of the total surface area consisting of windows or doorways; or not reduce the surface area of windows or doorways of an (c) architectural detail or public art on large expanses of blank walls on the façace facing the frontage and other public space so as to contribute positively to the streetscape and public spaces. (c) if f existing building, if the surface area is already less than 40% (d) Installing security shutters or grilles ov windows or doors on a façade facing th frontage or other public spaces only ontage, must essential for the security of the premis and any other alternatives are r practical; and (e) The need for provision of awnings ove public footpath. (i) not include a single length of blank wall greater than 30% of the length of façade on that frontage; or (ii) not increase the length of an existing blank wall, if already greater than 30% of the length of the façade on that frontage; and foo ovide awnings over a public otpath if existing on the site or adjoining properties.

-- so as to contribute positively to the streetscape and public spaces. - (d) Installing security shutters or grilles over windows or doors on a façade facing the frontage or other public spaces only if essential for the security of the premises and any other alternatives are not practical; and - (e) The need for provision of awnings over a public footpath.